quantify-os/quantify-core/docs/usage.rst

 Control mode is detected automatically based on the attributes of the Gettables; this is expanded upon in subsequent sections.

+.. warning:: Every Settable and Gettable must have the same Control Mode.

 Settable and Gettable
 ----------------------

+Experiments typically involve varying some parameters and reading others.
+In Quantify we encapsulate these concepts as the Settable and as Gettable respectively.
+As their name implies, a Settable is a parameter you set values to, and a Gettable is a parameter you get values from.

 The interfaces for Settable and Gettable parameters are encapsulated in the :class:`~quantify.measurement.Settable` and :class:`~quantify.measurement.Gettable` helper classes respectively.
 We set values to Settables; these values populate an x-axis.
 Similarly, we get values from Gettables which populate a y-axis.